msub2/awesome-webxr/README.md

 *Projects centered around audio and audiovisual experiences.*

 - [beats](https://beats.gatunes.com/) - A semi-collaborative app with various rooms where anyone can create or modify an existing musical loop.
-- [Cybr](https://cybrxr.com/) - Offers a platform for live immersive listening parties.
-The recorded portions of their first listening party are still available to view.
 - [Fathom VR](https://www.letsfathom.com/vr/play) - A WebXR version of the music discovery app Fathom, which lets you search for and explore clouds of related artists with spatialized audio.
-- [Helicon](https://www.helicon.live/) - An immersive introduction to polyrhythms.
 - [TRACK](https://demos.littleworkshop.fr/track) - A linear ride through an immersive audiovisual experience developed by [Little Workshop](https://www.littleworkshop.fr/).

 ## Avatars